Whiskey Creek Ranch

 This is where I think we differ.
 We tag our calves within 48 hours of birth.
 Because we cull cows for poor behavior we generally have a very tame herd that allows us to grab their calf and insert the appropriate tags while the mamma cow watches.
 Of course there are always those cows that snap after birth, so while it generally works well there is always some risk involved.

-We give our calves their mandatory CCIA RFID tags in one year (left) and their management tag in their right year.
+We give our calves their mandatory CCIA RFID tags in one ear (left) and their management tag in their right ear.
 We however don't give them the letter that corresponds with their year of birth (this year would be D's).
 Instead, we give them the same management tag as their mammas.
 This allows us to always know which calf belongs to which cow, if they are missing a calf, if that calf has adopted a new mother, etc. And because we tag them ASAP after birth, we always know which pairs go together.

 Reusing Tags & Saving Money